Olivia Munn’s Breast Cancer Risk Assessment – What It Is and What It Means for You

 Age at first period and menopause

-Whether you’ve had children
+Whether or not you’ve had children

 Personal history of benign breast conditions